sutex/lcdmiscellany/README.md

 G19 keyboard with build in LCD screen was the best Idea Logitech ever had ..

-Just wish they would re release a newer version..
+Just wish they would re-release a newer version..